alexisalvz3/ufcTop15/README.md

 This app will be able to list the top 15 ranked fighter from every weight division in the UFC dynamically.
-Some of the features for this app include, fighter stats such as win/loss record, fightingstyle, and gym where they train.
+Some of the features for this app include, fighter stats such as win/loss record and ranking.